shyakachaste/shyakachaste/README.md

 Making Ideas Shine in the Digital World
 -------------------------------------------------------------------------

-Hi, I'm Shyaka Chaste, a student at Lycee de Kigali.
-I like developing websites , web apps and organizing events .
-I'm also the founder of Youth Code Camp, a community of young programmers.
-Let's chat about tech!
+Hi, I’m Shyaka Chaste — a frontend developer, event organizer, and entrepreneur.
+I build clean, responsive websites and web apps, organize tech events to connect and inspire students and developers, and help businesses with branding strategy to grow their online presence.

-* 🌍  I'm based in Rwanda,kigali
+* 🌍  I'm based in Rwanda, Kigali
 * 🖥️  See my portfolio at [Shyaka chaste portfolio](https://shyakachaste.com)
 * ✉️  You can contact me at [Email](mailto:shyakachaste1@gmail.com)